 This is only valid for the HP28C emulation.
 You can load HP28C binary objects to stack level 1.
 Therefore the object must begin with "HPHP28-C".
 If the binary header isn't present, the object is loaded as string.
 Dropping HP objects over the emulator window will also load objects.
 Be sure that the emulator isn't busy before doing this.

 This is only valid for the HP28C emulation.
-Save the current object in stack level 1 as HP28C binary object to disk.
+Saves the current object on stack level 1 as a HP28C binary object to disk.

 Copy the screen content to the clipboard.